JohnGarbutt/eiffel-ohpc/README.md

 ```

 ## Autoscaling
-If more than 2 nodes are required the cluster will autoscale up - this will take some time (~2-3 minutes with a snapshot image, 8+ minutes with a ), with the job showing as "Configuring/CF" state until ready.
-It will then autoscale down almost immediately (see under "AUTOSCALING" in `slurm.conf` for relevant timing parameters).
+If `max_nodes` is more than `min_nodes` then if more nodes are required the cluster will autoscale up - this will take some
+time (~2-3 minutes with a snapshot image, ~8+ minutes with a plain centos immage), with the job showing as "Configuring/CF"
+state until ready.
+It will then autoscale down almost immediately (see under "AUTOSCALING" in `slurm.conf` for relevant
+timing parameters - values are currently set for testing and are not appropriate for production).

 The autoscaling machinery repurposes slurm's power management features to add/remove nodes as required.
+The persistent
-The 2 persistent compute nodes (i.e. below `min_nodes`) in the cluster are defined in `slurm.conf` and instantiated at cluster deployment as usual.
+compute nodes (i.e. below `min_nodes`) in the cluster are defined in `slurm.conf` and instantiated at cluster deployment as usual.
 Compute nodes between `min_nodes` and `max_nodes` are not instatiated when the cluster is deployed but are still defined the in `slurm.conf`, with "State=CLOUD".
-This is a slurm-defined state which tells slurm it contact these nodes initially.
+This is a slurm-defined state which tells slurm it cannot contact these nodes initially.
 They will not appear in e.g. `sinfo` output until jobs have been scheduled on them.
-Note that slurm still assumes a 1:1 mapping between compute nodes and instances - all nodes must be defined in `slurm.conf`.
+Note that slurm still assumes a 1:1 mapping between compute nodes and instances, i.e. all nodes must be defined in `slurm.conf`.
 This has some consequences which are discussed below.

 The autoscaling mechanism is that:
 - The slurm scheduler decides more nodes are needed and calls `/etc/slurm/resume.sh` (created from the template `eiffel-ohpc/slurmscripts/resume.j2`, configured by `slurm.conf:ResumeProgram`) on the slurm control node, as user `slurm` (`slurm.conf:SlurmUser`), with a "hostlist expression" defining the additional nodes required e.g. "ohpc-compute-[3-4,8]".
-- This uses `scontrol` to expand the hostlist expression into individual hosts, then ssh's back into the ansible/terraform control host and runs `eiffel-ohpc/slurmscripts/scale.py` (created from the template `<same>.j2`) as the user who deployed the cluster, passing it the list of new nodes required.
+- This uses `scontrol` to expand the hostlist expression into individual hosts, then ssh's back into the ansible/terraform control host and runs `eiffel-ohpc/slurmscripts/reconfigure.py` (created from the template `<same>.j2`) as the user who deployed the cluster, passing it the mode "resume" and the list of new nodes required.
 - This essentially runs terraform to create instances and ansible to configure them, although there a few complications to this discussed below.
 - The last step of the ansible-driven configuration is to start the `slurmd` on each new node.
 This then contacts the `slurmctdl` on the slurm control node, which informs it that the node is ready, and the
   job is started on the node.

-Once the scheduler has decided nodes are no longer required (again see autoscaling parameters) a similar process happens using `suspend.sh` on the slurm control node to run `scale.py` with a list of nodes to
+Once the scheduler has decided nodes are no longer required (again see autoscaling parameters) a similar process happens using `suspend.sh` on the slurm control node to run `reconfigure.py` in "suspend" mode with a list of nodes to remove.
-remove.

 In a production environment it may be preferable to use a persistent service (e.g Rundeck) rather than ssh'ing back into the ansible/terraform control host to run scripts.
 However it is considered very strongly desirable that both deployment and autoscaling use the same repo to avoid problems encountered with approaches which define these configurations separately.